Nevada vs. Hawaii College Football Odds, Plays and Insights - NewsBreak

 - Hawaii's games have gone over 61.5 points in two opportunities this season.

-- The two teams combine to score 64.6 points per game, 3.1 more than the over/under in this contest.
+- Saturday's over/under is 3.1 points lower than the two team's combined 64.6 points per game average.

-- These two squads combine to surrender 55.8 points per game, 5.7 fewer than this contest's over/under.
+- This contest's total is 5.7 points above the 55.8 these two squads combine to surrender per game this season.

-- The average total in Wolf Pack games this season is 56.8, 4.7 points fewer than Saturday's over/under of 61.5 .
+- The Wolf Pack and their opponents score an average of 56.8 points per game, 4.7 fewer than Saturday's total.

-- The 61.5-point total for this game is 3.2 points below the 64.7 points per game average total in Rainbow Warriors games this season.
+- The 64.7 PPG average total in Rainbow Warriors games this season is 3.2 points more than this game's over/under.

 Nevada Stats and Trends

+- In Nevada's five games this year, it has three wins against the spread.

-- The Wolf Pack have been favored by 14 points or more two times this season and covered the spread in one of them.
+- The Wolf Pack have covered the spread once this season when favored by 14 points or more (in two chances).

-- Nevada's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).
+- Nevada's games this year have hit the over on four of five set point totals (80%).

-- In games that Nevada picks up more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- Nevada is 1-1 against the spread and 2-0 overall when the team churns out over 437.3 yards.

-- This year, the Wolf Pack have three turnovers, 13 fewer than the Rainbow Warriors have takeaways (16).
+- The Wolf Pack have turned the ball over three times this season, 13 fewer than the Rainbow Warriors have forced (16).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook .